 Information for all students

-We’ve changed how the University will operate during the 2020/21 academic year due to the Covid-19 pandemic.
-Please continue to check this page for the most up-to-date information as we finalise the new arrangements and adapt to the changing national situation.
+We’ve changed how the University is operating during the 2020/21 academic year due to the Covid-19 pandemic.
+Please continue to check this page for the most up-to-date information as we adapt to the changing national situation.

 Frequently asked questions

 If you have symptoms of Covid-19 then you should get a free NHS test.
 Students should also notify the University via the Covid-19 notification form.
 Until you have the test results, you and anybody who you live with must self-isolate.

 If you test positive, then you need to notify the University via the Covid-19 notification form.